Halloween treats: Oreo Pumpkins

 I’ve never really done anything about Halloween in the past, and don’t plan to with N, but there’s some really great crafts I see on Pinterest and blogs, so fancied giving some of them a go.
 I spotted some decorated Oreos and thought that I could make them into pumpkins rather than just pretty decorated biscuits, so we gave it a go this weekend.
+These make great halloween treats that children can help make.

 N and I had been creating with chocolate most of the afternoon, but we had some more time and I wanted to get everything made in one go.
 There’s no point spreading baking mess over several days when you can cram it all into one.
 N likes stirring and melted chocolate is easier than cake batter so he loved stirring the melted buttons.